 Many of the indoor exhibits will be open for viewing animals, plus there will be "singing to the animals" and special "zoo chats."
 The zoo's restaurants and food stands will be open with full menus and holiday treats, and gift shops will have hundreds of unique items.
 The exhibition is included in the admission price to the zoo.
 Holiday Magic runs on select nights between November 30 to December 31, 2019.

 This customized, two-and-a-half-hour trolley tour of Chicago is a great way to see all the sights of holiday splendor in the city.
 Hosted by Chicago Trolley and Double Decker Co., the annual event happens throughout the season and takes passengers to various locations, including the Magnificent Mile, historic State Street (home to Block Thirty Seven and the famed holiday windows at Macy's on State), the Loop, Christkindlmarket Chicago and Lincoln Park Zoo's ZooLights.
 Tours start in late November each year and reservations should be made in advance.

 Christmas Around the World and Holiday of Lights

-Through the first weekend of January, the annual exhibit at the Museum of Science and Industry takes a look at how various cultures celebrate the winter holiday across the globe, with performances from multiple dance and chorus groups, as well as more than 50 trees decorated by various ethnic groups throughout Chicago.
-The 45-foot tree in the museum's main hall is decorated with ornaments representing many of their classic exhibits.
+From mid-November through the first weekend of January, the annual exhibit at the Museum of Science and Industry takes a look at how various cultures celebrate Christmas across the globe.
+There will be performances from multiple dance and chorus groups as well as more than fifty trees decorated by various cultural groups throughout Chicago.

 Macy's on State Street Holiday Windows